5/7/2025

 Chief Executive Officer

-So Costco, we have calls with them.
-So the buyer KB Home, they have calls with them approximately every four to six weeks.
+So the buyer, KB Home, they have calls with them approximately every four to six weeks.
 We had one about two weeks ago.
-Everything is moving forward.
+Everything's moving forward.
 They have another meeting with the city.
-Right now we think, you know, we see, well, you know, they're hard, quite a bit of money.
-And so that's moving on track.
-And so we see nothing to suggest that doesn't go on the timeline that we've already suggested.
-I'll point out that they do have the four extensions.
-And if they do those extensions, that's really just a matter of their logistics of, you know, finalizing approvals, scraping the property when they want to get that keyed up, things like that.
-And there's economic benefit to those extensions.
+Right now, we think, you know, we see, well, you know, they're hard, quite a bit of money.
+And so that's moving on track. um and so that we see nothing to suggest that doesn't go on the timeline that we've already suggested i'll point out that they do have the right for extensions um and if they do those extensions that's really just a matter of their logistics of you know finalizing approvals scraping the property when they want to get that teed up things like that and there's economic benefit to those extensions.
 So in some ways that they extended, we'd be fine with that because we'd actually pick up.
-I mean, the first extension, half of it goes towards purchase price.
-The other half is in our pocket.
-Right.
+I think the first extension, half of it goes towards purchase price.
+The other half is in our pocket, right?
 And then the subsequent extensions are just in our pocket.
 So we're kind of comfortable with them.
 We're working with them.
 They're great.
 They're very savvy people.
 They're very sophisticated.
-So that feels moving along.
-As it relates to solar, we are actually in conversations with solar.
-They probably need to extend a few more months.
+So that feels moving along as it relates to solar.
+We are actually in conversations with solar.
+They, they, probably need to extend a few more months.
 We're working out the punch list.
-They're definitely leaving.
-But they just need a little bit more time to restore the property back to sort of original flex space.
-And so we're working to that.
-We'll probably know more by the next earnings, but they wouldn't need much more than call it two months if they need it at all.
-And then concurrently to that, as we've stated before, the solar and WSP property are actually on one parcel.
-And this has been literally since 2021, we've been working to split this parcel.
-And this shows the challenges of working with municipalities, and in particular, Southern California municipalities.
-But we are almost there.
-My gut is these will line up fairly close where we'll have the formal parcel split toward the end of the year.
-The tenant will be out towards the end of the year.
-And then our intent is, as we stated before, for the solar property itself is to market it to an owner user, ideally for a cell.
-We're receptive to tenancy, but ideally for a cell.
-And we think the owner user market in that San Diego sub market is pretty robust.
-We've seen prints greater than $300 a foot.
-And so that one's just going to take time.
-But if we get a couple more months out of them, that's great.
-They get it cleaned up for us.
-That's great.
+They're definitely leaving, but they just need a little bit more time to restore the property back to sort of original flex space.
+And so we're working through that.
+We'll probably know more by the next earnings, but they wouldn't need much more than call it two months if they needed any at all.
+And then concurrently with that, as we stated before, the solar and WSP property are actually on one parcel.
+And we've been, this has been literally since 2021, we've been working to split this parcel and, and this shows, you know, the challenges of working with municipalities, um, and in particular Southern California municipalities, but we are almost there.
+My gut is these will line up fairly close where we'll have the formal parcel split toward the end of the year. the tenant will be out towards the end of the year.
+And then our intent is, as we stated before, for the solar property itself is to market it to an owner-user, ideally for a sell.
+We're receptive to tenancy, but ideally for a sell.
+And we think the owner-user market in that San Diego sub-market is pretty robust.
+We've seen prints, you know, greater than $300 a foot.
+That was just going to take time, unfortunately.
+But, hey, if we get a couple more months out of them, that's great.
+They get it cleaned up for us, that's great.
 It's moving according to plan.

 speaker

 Okay.
-And the second question I wanted to ask you was on the prefect share repurchase.
-Is that something that we should expect more of going forward, or was this one-time sort of opportunistic repurchase?
+And the second question I wanted to ask you was on the preferred share repurchases.
+Is that something that we should expect more of going forward, or was this like one-time sort of opportunistic repurchase?

 speaker